TCattd/HTMX-API-WP/README.md

 After installation, you can use HTMX templates in your theme.
 Any theme.

-Create a `templates-htmx` folder in your theme's root directory.
+Create a `htmx-templates` folder in your theme's root directory.
 This plugin has a demo folder that you can copy to your theme.
 Don't put your templates inside the demo folder located in the plugin's directory, because it will be deleted when you update the plugin.

-Inside your `templates-htmx`, create as many templates as you want.
+Inside your `htmx-templates`, create as many templates as you want.
 All files must end with `.htmx.php`.

 For example:

 ```
-templates-htmx/live-search.htmx.php
+htmx-templates/live-search.htmx.php
-templates-htmx/related-posts.htmx.php
+htmx-templates/related-posts.htmx.php
-templates-htmx/private/author.htmx.php
+htmx-templates/private/author.htmx.php
-templates-htmx/private/author-posts.htmx.php
+htmx-templates/private/author-posts.htmx.php
 ```

-Check the demo template at `templates-htmx/demo.htmx.php` to see how to use it.
+Check the demo template at `htmx-templates/demo.htmx.php` to see how to use it.

 Then, in your theme, use HTMX to GET/POST to the endpoint corresponding to the template you want to load, without the `.htmx.php` extension:

 ```
-/wp-htmx/v1/live-search
+/wp-htmx/v1/template/live-search
-/wp-htmx/v1/related-posts
+/wp-htmx/v1/template/related-posts
-/wp-htmx/v1/private/author
+/wp-htmx/v1/template/private/author
-/wp-htmx/v1/private/author-posts
+/wp-htmx/v1/template/private/author-posts
 ```

 ### How to pass data to the template